People sitting around a table, talking and eating lunch.

 Regis students at the Career Accelerator's etiquette lunch

 Today, the Regis Center for Internships and Career Development and Alumni Relations hosted the university’s first Career Accelerator to provide professional development and networking opportunities to undergraduate students.
-The day-long event consisted of a keynote address by Cindy Joyce '92, founder of Pillar Search & HR Consulting; career development sessions featuring mock interviews, resume reviews, LinkedIn tips, and more; and an etiquette lunch led by Amanda Donahue Salerno '13.
+The day-long event consisted of a keynote address by Cindy Joyce '92, founder of Pillar Search and HR Consulting; career development sessions featuring mock interviews, resume reviews, LinkedIn tips, and more; and an etiquette lunch led by Amanda Donahue Salerno '13.
 The day concluded with a GOLD alumni panel, featuring graduates of the last decade sharing their experiences and answering questions, followed by a networking social with alumni.

 The Career Accelerator is one of many services provided by the university to support students’ search for internships and employment after graduation.
 The university reports that 97 percent of its graduates are employed, enrolled in graduate school or in the military within six months of graduation.